Strange metal transport from coupling to fluctuating spins

-We solve the t-J model numerically using the finite-temperature Lanczos method (FTLM) \cite{prelovsek}, supplemented by twisted boundary condition (TBC) averaging and a recently benchmarked prescription for a reliable extrapolation of the Kubo formula to the d.c. limit \cite{RammalPRL24}.
-Taken together, these allow to reach high spectral resolution and unprecedentedly low temperatures, granting access to the experimentally relevant low temperatures and low frequencies (details in the supplement).
+We solve the t-J model numerically using the finite-temperature Lanczos method (FTLM) \cite{prelovsek} as well as its low-temperature generalization (LTLM) \cite{Aichhorn03} on clusters of size up to $N_s=24$ sites, supplemented by twisted boundary condition (TBC) averaging to increase the effective cluster size (see methods and supplement).
+Additionally, we generalize and improve a recently benchmarked prescription for a reliable extrapolation of the Kubo formula to the d.c. limit \cite{RammalPRL24}.
+Taken together, this combined methodology allows to study the strange metal phase reaching high spectral resolution and unprecedentedly low temperatures, reaching a lower limit of $T/t\simeq 0.01$.
+When converted to cuprate units ($t\simeq 0.4$eV) this corresponds to $T\approx 40$K.